-Students who choose to prepare for graduate study in speech-language pathology, audiology or other areas of special education, and demonstrate strong academic capability, may engage in observation and clinical practicum in the on-campus Ludden Speech and Language Clinic, which serves persons of all ages with communication disorders.
+Students who choose to prepare for graduate study in speech-language pathology, audiology, or other areas of special education, and who demonstrate strong academic capability, may engage in observation and clinical practicum in the on-campus Ludden Speech and Language Clinic, which serves persons of all ages with communication disorders.
 Student practicum experiences are directly supervised by faculty who hold the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association.
-Speech-language pathologists and audiologists who have earned a graduate degree practice in a variety of settings: public schools, hospitals, rehabilitation centers, university clinics, special education and early childhood centers and private practice.
+Speech-language pathologists and audiologists, who must hold a graduate degree in their field, practice in a variety of settings: public schools, hospitals, rehabilitation centers, university clinics, special education and early childhood centers, and private practice.
 The Department of Communication Sciences and Disorders also offers a master of science degree in speech-language pathology.
 Information on this program is available in the graduate catalog.

 Graduates of the B.A. program in communication sciences and disorders will be able to:

-- Demonstrate knowledge of basic human communication processes and normal development in the areas of speech, language and communication.
+- Demonstrate knowledge of basic human communication processes and normal development in the areas of speech, language, and swallowing.